guitargeek/geeksw/README.md

-# geeksw
+# GeekSW
-A CMSSW inspired analysis framework in Python.
+Python package to facilitate analysis work in in the CMS collaboration.

+## Introduction